 That is why we have decided to add worldwide Satellite layer to Windy.

-Huge satellite dish, expensive equipment and half year of development.
+Huge satellite dish, expensive equipment and a half year of development.
 Our last addition was not simple at all, but we have worked hard.

 A lot of people worked on this big feature: I, personally, have bootstrapped CSS classes, Milan, our webGL guru created front end player.
-But most of the work (approx 80%) was done on backend.
+But most of the work (approx 80%) was done on the backend.
 Importing, transformations, delivery.
 Tomas, Martin, Jakub a Jindra did the job.

 Enjoy satellite and stay safe.

 Is this by any chance...... "vertical cross section" :)